California Corporate Tax Rate: Everything You Need to Know

 California Nonprofit Tax Exemptions

 Certified nonprofit organizations, such as 501(c) organizations registered in California, may qualify for state and federal corporate tax exemptions on some or all of their income.
 In order to qualify for a 501(c) status, and thus a tax-exempt status, a business must obtain a nonprofit Tax-Exempt ID number from the IRS.
 The state can also require nonprofits to file additional paperwork in order to gain exemption status.
+Nonprofit organizations that are commonly exempted from corporate income tax in California include:

 Note on Multistate Businesses and “Nexus”